wowcube/WOWCubeSDK_VSCodeExtension/README.md

 ## Known Issues

-This version of extension is NOT FOR PUBLIC release and must only be used for a purpose of internal testing.
+Although the extension can be used on Linux, it provides limited functionality and DOES NOT support any bluetooth-related features.

 ## Release Notes